souljaah/Age-and-Gender-Detection/README.md

 gender_deploy.prototxt
 gender_net.caffemodel

-# Download the model files here:
+# If you are looking for the model files, you can click the link below to download them:
 https://drive.google.com/drive/folders/1PWiSUg4tC_atEhNTIhlL2fJhQsCMVvzE?usp=sharing&pli=1

 # Requirements